 Join family, friends and fellow sea dogs to remove trash before it reaches our ocean!
-This summer plan a Marina Cleanup Day with Ocean Conservancy, the North American Marine Environment Protection Association (NAMEPA), the California Coastal Commission and the California State Parks Department of Boating and Waterways!
-We welcome all boating facilities, boating groups, sailors, fishermen and water enthusiasts alike to celebrate the aquatic ecosystems we love by holding a Marina or boating facility Cleanup!
+Plan a Marina Cleanup Day with Ocean Conservancy, the North American Marine Environment Protection Association (NAMEPA), the California Coastal Commission and the California State Parks Department of Boating and Waterways.
+We welcome all boating facilities, boating groups, sailors, fishermen and water enthusiasts alike to celebrate the aquatic ecosystems we love by holding a marina or boating facility cleanup!
 By boat, on foot, at your local marina or elsewhere, you can make a difference.
 Plus, we’ll supply a Cleanup Toolkit to get you started.
 Simply register below!

 Ocean Conservancy’s International Coastal Cleanup is a testament to individuals’ ability to create impactful change: removing over 18 million pounds in one day!

-One of the most universal problems we face when it comes to a clean and healthy ocean is quite simple to understand: trash.
-Marine debris is found nearly everywhere, from coastal inlets to remote open-ocean and from surface to sea floor.
+Trash is the most persistent problem when it comes to a clean and healthy ocean.
+Marine debris is found everywhere: coastal inlets, the open ocean, the sea floor, and more.
 Impacts of ocean trash are vast and significant, threatening wildlife, human health, local economies, tourism, fishing, water quality and maritime safety.
 Fortunately, we can all play a role in the solution.

 Be sure to add your Cleanup’s results to our ocean trash database: